 Cara started her Freshman year at a SUNY school, but quickly realized that she was not ready to dorm so far away from New York City without the support structure available in NYC.

-She withdrew from her classes at SUNY and instead joined the Dorm Project (now known as the College Choice program) in NYC, where she has earned an A average while keeping herself on-track to graduate from a CUNY 4-year college in 4 years.
+She withdrew from her classes at SUNY and instead joined the Dorm Project in NYC, where she has earned an A average while keeping herself on-track to graduate from a CUNY 4-year college in 4 years.